 The position should be publicly advertised.
 This usually will be done through the media of church magazines, schools of music, organ teachers and the local community.
 If, following the stated closing date, no appointment is made, it is good practice to re-advertise publicly, while the search for a musician continues.

 The person appointed should be given an employment contract or a letter of appointment.
-Organists and choir directors should request such documentation, which usually will cover the following matters, and maybe other items:
+Organists and choir directors should request such documentation, which usually will cover most of the following matters, and maybe other items:

 ● Date of commencement

 ● Person to whom the musician reports (In the case of Church of Ireland and Roman Catholic parishes, this always is the rector / priest-in-charge / parish priest)

 ● Responsibilities – number of services and choir rehearsals and related matters

 ● Sick leave

 ● Arrangement re fees for weddings and funeral services

 Is a parish church musician employed or self-employed?

 Clergy and select vestries should consider and look into this question very carefully.
 The employment status of a paid worker depends on, amongst other tests and criteria, what they actually do, the way they do it, the extent to which they report to or are under the control of another person or persons, the extent to which they are seen as part and parcel of the organisation, and the terms and conditions under which they are engaged.
 It is not simply a matter of a worker or their employer calling the job ’employed’ or ‘self-employed’.